-Origins of Influence: The Alfred Stieglitz Collection of Modern Art celebrates the legacy of the modernist movement.
+Fisk University's Carl Van Vechten Gallery will exhibit, "Origins of Influence: The Alfred Stieglitz Collection of Modern Art" through December 1st, 2017.
+The collection celebrates the legacy of the modernist movement.
 After his death in 1946, Stieglitz’s widow, Georgia O’Keefe, & her assistant Doris Bry, catalogued & donated most of his extensive collection to institutions at home & abroad.
-Fisk University was among the first to receive from O’Keefe, along with The Art Institute of Chicago, The Metropolitan Museum of Art, The National Gallery of Art, & The Philadelphia Museum of Art.
-Works were also given to the Museum of Fine Arts in Boston, The Library of Congress, The San Francisco Museum of Modern Art, The Phillips Collection, The George Eastman House, & the National Museum of Modern Art in Tokyo, Japan.
+Fisk University was among the first to receive works from this collection.
 Dr. Charles S. Johnson (1893-1956), Fisk University’s first African-American president & his close friend, Carl Van Vechten (1880-1964), a New York writer, photographer, philanthropist, & friend of O’Keefe, influenced her decision to give works to the university for the establishment of an on-campus art gallery.
-Today, a partnership has been forged between Fisk University & Crystal Bridges that allows this important collection to be shared between Nashville & Bentonville on a biannual basis.
 A new spirit enveloped American life at the dawn of the 20th century.
-It was a spirit of change, dissent, revolution, and of hopefulness.
-New directions seemed possible in politics, the arts, and in the quality of life overall.
-Institutions and established ways of thinking were subjected to critical reappraisals.
-Experimentation replaced acquiescence to received customs and traditions.
+It was a spirit of change, dissent, revolution, & of hopefulness.
+New directions seemed possible in politics, the arts, & in the quality of life overall.
+Institutions & established ways of thinking were subjected to critical reappraisals.
+Experimentation replaced acquiescence to received customs & traditions.
 Alfred Stieglitz embodied this new spirit more than any of his contemporaries working in the arts.
-At a time when American culture was redefining its fundamental ways of seeing, thinking, and experiencing the world, Stieglitz’s seminal role as artist and art impresario defined him as a singular force for shaping a new American vision of art and culture.
+At a time when American culture was redefining its fundamental ways of seeing, thinking, & experiencing the world, Stieglitz’s seminal role as artist & art impresario defined him as a singular force for shaping a new American vision of art & culture.